 The Red Forest

 The area that was most affected by the Chernobyl disaster was a pine forest that was all but killed off.
 The pine needles turned a dirty rust colour and small mammals and insects were wiped out.
 We stood on a road bridge here, staring at the forest, still unrecovered.
-The Geiger counters clicked furiously as the wind blew through the trees, in our direction.
+The dosimeter counters clicked furiously as the wind blew through the trees, in our direction.
 We were quickly directed back to the bus.

 Getting Back to Kiev from Chernobyl

 We sped through a desolate area apparently high in radiation.
 The guide asked if we wanted to open the windows and test the air.
 In the morning, this would have freaked the busload of tourists out, but at this late stage of the day, we were all keen to see just how high the counters would go.
-Someone stuck their Geiger counter out of the window and it read 25.
+Someone stuck their dosimeter counter out of the window and it read 25.
 That was considerably higher than anything else we had seen…we closed the window rather swiftly.

 What to Pack for a Day Trip to Chernobyl